hydrodynamicstability/hydrodynamicstability/README.md

 I have an M.S. in applied statistics and Ph.D. in physics from Purdue University.
 I have been a biostatistician for the last 20 years.

+A list of my selected publications and abstracts may be found [here](https://hydrodynamicstability.github.io/publicationlist/).

 <!--
 **hydrodynamicstability/hydrodynamicstability** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.